sumankalia/brightdata-mcp/README.md

 ## 🌟 Overview

 Welcome to the official Bright Data Model Context Protocol (MCP) server, enabling LLMs, agents and apps to access, discover and extract web data in real-time.
-This server allows MCP clients, such as Claude Desktop, Cursor, Windsurf and others, to seamlessly search the web, navigate websites, take action and retrieve data - without getting blocked.
+This server allows MCP clients, such as Claude Desktop, Cursor, Windsurf and others, to seamlessly search the web, navigate websites, take action and retrieve data - without getting blocked - perfect for scraping tasks.

 ![MCP](https://github.com/user-attachments/assets/b949cb3e-c80a-4a43-b6a5-e0d6cec619a7)